pymc-devs/pymc-examples/examples/fundamentals/data_container.myst.md

     idata = pm.sample(random_seed=RANDOM_SEED)
 ```

-Because we used a `pm.Data` container, the data now appears in our probabilistic graph.
+Because we used a {class}`pymc.Data` container, the data now appears in our probabilistic graph.
 It is downstream from `obs` (since the `obs` variable "causes" the data), shaded in gray (because it is observed), and has a special rounded square shape to emphasize that it is data.
 We also see that `x_data` has been added to the graph.

 ```{code-cell} ipython3
 pm.model_to_graphviz(no_data_model)